"Bagoas is man and boy, masculine and feminine. He will not be

 Bagoas draws on a variety of artistic abilities to accent his dance performances, including an extensive background in classical music, as well as fashion design, acrobatics and theatre.
 He grew up performing as a classical pianist and vocalist, and from 2002-2007 he performed with the late Baltimore Opera Company as an actor, dancer, acrobat and vocalist in over twenty different productions.

 Bagoas' journey to the different forms of Oriental dance started in the wonderful world of Youtube.
 After watching the abdominal control this style of dance required, he started teaching himself as a means to supplement his vocal studies.
 In Fall of 2009 he began studying with Kateri of Egyptian Sun, which solidified and strengthened his technique.
-In 2010 he began studying with Naimah as well, and was quickly initiated into the tribal fusion scene both as a member of her troupe and as a soloist.
+In 2010 he began studying with Art of the Belly founder Naimah, and was quickly initiated into the tribal fusion scene both as a member of her troupe and as a soloist.
+From 2014-2018 he performed as a founding member of Moria Chappell's touring performance company, Wild Saffron, where he served as a dance soloist and ensemble member, singer, costume designer, and audio mixing engineer.